We build Arrows to shoot like Darts

 Now take a look at the standard throwing dart.
 See how this tapered design has most its mass up front?
-The rear of shaft is light weight and only needs minimal fletching.
-Imagine throwing this dart at the board and see the difference over the pencil and nail.
+The rear of the shaft is lightweight and only needs minimal fletching.
+Imagine throwing this dart at the board and seeing the difference between the pencil and the nail.
 Its design has a heavy forward (FOC) portion that is actually pulling the shaft in its trajectory arc rather than the pencil and nail, which is a shaft that is pushing a point.

 The GrizzlyStik arrow is very much like the throwing dart.
-Its design has a thicker, heavier and stronger forward end that tapers toward the rear.
+Its design has a thicker, heavier, and stronger forward end that tapers toward the rear.
 The front of the shaft gives it great strength right where we need it most, right behind the broadhead.
-Also, it has a brass point insert which is 3 times heavier than the standard point inserts used in other arrow.
+Also, it has a brass point insert which is 3 times heavier than the standard point inserts used in other arrows.

-Having all that mass weight toward the front not only gives the GrizzlyStik a high FOC, we've built-in Extreme FOC (EFOC).
+Having all that mass weight toward the front not only gives the GrizzlyStik a high FOC, but we also've built-in Extreme FOC (EFOC).
 Why are airplanes designed with EFOC?
 Why are darts designed with EFOC?
-Because its a superior design for stable flight.
-There's no down side to shooting a tapered arrow with EFOC.
+Because it is a superior design for stable flight.
+There's no downside to shooting a tapered arrow with EFOC.

-It offers stable flight and near instant recovery from archer's paradox and impact vibrations.
-That means more energy retained by the arrow to deliver upon impact.
+It offers stable flight and near-instant recovery from archer's paradox and impact vibrations.
+That means more energy is retained by the arrow to deliver upon impact.
 In other words, more energy to blow through your animal no matter where they're hit.
-Now, like the dart, the light tail end of the arrow simply follows as the extreme weight forward arrow pulls it not only through the air, but through thick hair, hide and bone.
+Now, like the dart, the light tail end of the arrow simply follows as the extreme weight forward arrow pulls it not only through the air, but through thick hair, hide, and bone.

 Speaking of bone, the taper of the shaft gives us another penetration advantage.
 As the diameter of the shaft gets smaller, there's less friction against bone that might try to pinch the shaft.
 This reduces potential friction and allows more pass-throughs.